Student Financial Assistance

 Students who are selected for verification are sent notification instructing them to access their financial aid records by logging into myMU.

 SFA must receive all requested documentation before financial aid can be disbursed (or credited) to the student’s Bursar account.
-If there are differences between the data the student supplied on the FAFSA and the verification documentation submitted, corrections to the SAR may be needed, and as a result the student’s application will be reprocessed.
+If there are differences between the data the student supplied on the FAFSA and the verification documentation submitted, corrections to the FSS may be needed, and as a result the student’s application will be reprocessed.

 Student responsibilities are to:

-• Submit all documents requested promptly
+• Submit all documents requested promptly utilizing the links located at: marshall.edu/sfa/forms-applications/.

 • Maintain copies of all information used to file the FAFSA and of documents submitted to the Office of Student Financial Assistance